MicrosoftDocs/well-architected/well-architected/oracle-iaas/decouple-exadata.md

 # Decouple workloads from Oracle Exadata

-Exadata is an engineered system.
-It consists of both Hardware and Software.
-By decoupling we mean to decouple from your hardware into a single instance Database.
+Oracle Exadata is an engineered system that has both hardware and software.
+This article describes how to decouple from your hardware into a single Oracle Database instance.

-The Exadata has some unique features that includes storage indexes, flash cache, hybrid columnar compression and smart scan.
-At first we will need to review your AWR report and see how you leverage the Exadata features.
-In some cases, you might have even disabled it.
-Based on the data from the AWR we can provide you with the best solution fitting your workload and utilization.
+Some Exadata features include storage indexes, flash cache, hybrid columnar compression, and smart scan.
+First, review your Automatic Workload Repository (AWR) report and see how you use Exadata features.
+In some cases, you might disabled features.
+Based on the data from the AWR, choose the best solution for your workload and usage.
+Test your workload to familiarize yourself with how it runs without Exadata features.
-To become more comfortable to run your workload without the Exadata features, you can test it out.

-## How to size out an Exadata workload on Azure
+## Size out an Exadata workload on Azure

-The AWR (Automatic Workload Repository) is the starting point of any sizing exercise and also applies to Exadata Workloads.
+The AWR is the starting point of any sizing exercise and also applies to Exadata workloads.

-The AWR reports should be delivered in html format and on peak-load.
-In most cases Exadata AWR reports consists of several Databases hosted on an Exadata.
+Create AWR reports in HTML format, and use data from your peak load.
+In most cases, Exadata AWR reports consist of several databases that are hosted on Exadata.
 The AWR report therefore should be handed over from the Database with the heaviest load.
 If you are unsure about the heaviest one, within the AWR report, scroll down to the “Top 10 Databases”.

 The interval of an AWR report should either be a 3-4 day interval or rather 1-hour peak-load.
 If you will need assistance to get to know your peak-times, please consult a Oracle SME in Microsoft to support you.

-Next to it, we will need data covering the DB size, archive redologs, online logs and volume of backup.
+Next to it, we will need data covering the database size, archive redologs, online logs and volume of backup.
 If you might need help, please feel free to consult an Oracle SME.

 After you collected all data and ran the right-size exercise, we will need to have a deeper look into the AWR report.
-Do you use hybrid columnar compression (HCC), Smart and/or Storage indexes?
+Do you use hybrid columnar compression (HCC), smart indexes or storage indexes?
 If the answer is yes to one of these, an additional x2 IO factor is expected.
 By digging a bit deeper into it, we will have a look if you make use of flash cache.
 If so, another x2 will be added to the right-sizing.

 As an important note it is always important how the Exadata features are leveraged.
 Sometimes you might have enabled it, but it impacts the performance significantly, which is mostly seen in OLTP workloads.
 You can review on how you leverage it in the “Top Time Foreground Wait Events”.
 For further read, please navigate to [Decoupling from Exadata](/azure/azure-netapp-files/performance-oracle-multiple-volumes#decoupling-from-exadata).